2025 Aschaffenburg stabbing attack: Aftermath

-On 5 April 2025, 30-year-old Somali national Ahmed Mohamed Odowaa, one of the men who had chased down the perpetrator, was slated for deportation to Italy per the Dublin Regulation.
+On 5 April 2025, 30-year-old Somali national Ahmed Mohamed Odowaa, who had intervened when the two passersby were attacked and was one of three men who had chased down the perpetrator, was slated for deportation to Italy per the Dublin Regulation.
 This had been planned since October 2024, but due to Odowaa's role as a witness in the murders, the deportation had been delayed.
-The order caused outrage online, as Odowaa previously had received praise for his actions by Bavarian Minister-President Markus Söder.
+The order caused outrage online, as Odowaa previously had received praise for his actions by Minister-President Söder and awarded a Christopherus Medal.
 Within the day, a total of 45,000 signatures were gathered to protest the deportation, and on 7 April, Odowaa received an extended toleration status and approval for his requested work permit.
+On 22 May 2025, Odowaa wrote a letter published through Main-Echo newspaper, thanking the public for their support.
+In the writings, Odowaa admitted that his pursuit of the perpetrator was motivated by self-preservation and that he struggled with anxiety and panic attacks since.